Things to Do In Honolulu on a Rainy Day

 Whenever traveling to Hawaii, it can be disappointing to find rainy weather.
 You can expect frequent rainfall in the Aloha State.
 But on the other hand, this is why the islands are so attractively verdant and green.
 Fortunately, just because the rain clouds roll in, it doesn’t mean you can’t have fun.
 There are still plenty of things to do in Hawaii, especially in its largest city, Honolulu.
 So here are some of our favorite things to do in Honolulu on a rainy day.

-Performing Arts: Live entertainment can often be found at some of the public shopping centers in Honolulu, such as the Royal Hawaiian Shopping Center.
-To learn what plays, concerts and performances are showing during your stay, grab a complimentary copy of the “The Week Oahu” or other comparable tourist publications, which are readily available at the airport, hotels and shopping areas.
-When in doubt, ask your concierge what movies, concerts or plays (such as those at the Hawaiian Theater Center or the Diamond Head Theater) are playing in town.
+You can find live entertainment at shopping centers, such as the Royal Hawaiian Shopping Center.
+Learn what plays, concerts and performances are showing during your stay.
+Grab a complimentary copy of The Week Oahu or other tourist publications for information.
+You can find them at airports, hotels and shopping areas.
+When in doubt, ask your concierge what movies, concerts or plays are playing.

 The Waikiki Aquarium has a number of indoor exhibits.
 Here, you can learn about the wealth of marine animals that live in Hawaiian waters.
 You can see green sea turtles, monk seals and over 490 species of reef fishes.
 Children can experience hands-on exhibits and observe marine life up close.

 Still haven’t gotten your fill of observing life under the ocean?
 Then descend into a submarine and go for an underwater adventure on the Atlantis Submarine Coastal Tours.